-But then we will ask the USTR to come forward and make her statement, and we will begin the questions immediately afterauthorization of fast-track negotiating authority.
+But then we will ask the USTR to come forward and make her statement, and we will begin the questions immediately afterwards.

 For those members who have no opportunity to make an opening statement, we will give you 8 minutes, 5 minutes for questions and 3 minutes for your opening statement, and then we will proceed according to custom, if that is satisfactory with everyone.